top of page

 • It’s time to shape pizzas!
 Roll out with a pin or stretch the dough ball with your fingers (get these little fingers to join the fun) on a floured surface to about 20cm in diameter.
 Stretch further, throw in the air to expand (if you got the skills) and press the pizza dough with your fingertips until it is roughly about 25-30cm diameter, indenting a thicker crust around the edges.
 I like the middle very thin around 2mm and the edges thicker around 5-8mm.

-• First-pass: Carefully transfer the stretched dough on to the baking stone and spread your tomato sauce.
+• First-pass: Carefully transfer the stretched dough onto the baking stone and spread your tomato sauce.
 Clean up the mess and bake just the dough with the sauce for an initial 8 min.
-This is done to allow the dough bake inside out without burning the toppings and the cheese.
+This is done to allow the dough to bake inside out without burning the toppings and the cheese.

 • Second-pass: Remove from oven, add your toppings and mozzarella and bake again for another 5-8 min.
 Remove from oven, lift to check if you are satisfied with the middle grounds baking and serve or bake again for another couple of minutes.